dwbfox/go-stock-ticker/README.md

 # go-stock-ticker
 ---
-A small CLI utility to check stock tickers, written in `Go`
+A small CLI utility to check tickers, written in `Go`

 ## Usage: